 - Do not compost Japanese knotweed in your backyard composter.
 Both seeds and rhizomes (horizontal plant stems growing underground) could survive and grow in compost, unless high enough temperatures are reached to kill the reproducing structures.
 Contact your local municipality to determine if plant material can be brought to their composting facility.
 Ontario composting facilities monitor the compost process and meet provincially regulated temperature requirements.

-- If you’ve seen Japanese knotweed or other invasive species in the wild, please contact the toll free Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario to report a sighting.
+- If you’ve seen Japanese Knotweed or other invasive species in the wild, please contact the Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario to report a sighting.

-OFAH/OMNRF Invading Species Awareness Program.
-(2012).
+OFAH/ONDMNRF Invading Species Awareness Program.
+(2021).
 Japanese Knotweed.
 Retrieved from: www.invadingspecies.com.